You are here

 We may process the aforementioned personal data for the purpose of establishing, implementing and terminating an employment contract or application process.
 The basis for data processing is Art.
 88 para.
 1 GDPR, s.
 26 para.
 1 BDSG (new), which allows the processing of data for the fulfilment of a contract or pre-contractual measures.

-3.9.
+3.8.
 Data processing to protect legitimate interests

 We may process your data if it is necessary to protect the legitimate interests of us or third parties.
 This may be the case in particular to ensure IT security and IT operation, in particular also for support enquiries, to be able to understand and prove facts in the event of legal disputes, for market and opinion surveys, to statistically evaluate the use of our website.
-Furthermore, we may use your e-mail address for recommendations if you have already ordered something from us.
+Furthermore, we may use your email address for recommendations if you have already ordered something from us.
 In this way, we want to send you information that might interest you based on your last orders from us.
 In doing so, we comply strictly with the legal requirements.
 If you no longer wish to receive product recommendations or promotional messages from us, you can object to this at any time.
-A message in text form to the contact data mentioned under section 1 (e.g. e-mail, fax, letter) is sufficient for this purpose.
+A message in text form to the contact data mentioned under section 1 (e.g. email, letter) is sufficient for this purpose.

 The basis for data processing is Art.
 6 para.
 1 s.
 1 lit. f GDPR, which permits the processing of data to safeguard the legitimate interests of the data controller, provided that the interests or fundamental rights and freedoms of the data subject do not prevail.

-3.10.
+3.9.
 Data processing for marketing purposes

 In the event of the use of your data for advertising purposes for us or for our cooperation partners, we may obtain your consent.